paulremo/NRPMHandbook/02_NRPMHandbook/home.md

 Hierarchy of Methodology, Methods, Models and Data for {term}`reliability prediction <Reliability prediction>`s aiming at decision support and trade-offs in space projects.
 The practical implementation and tooling is not considered in the frame of the handbook.
 ```

-{term}`reliability prediction <Reliability prediction>` is not an end in itself – the ultimate goal is decision support.
+{term}`Reliability prediction <Reliability prediction>` is not an end in itself – the ultimate goal is decision support.
 A “decision” in this context should be understood as any kind of engineering, project management or business choice or trade-off, including e.g. feasibility assessments and design trade-offs, decisions during operations or for safe disposal, and business planning for single {term}`spacecraft <Spacecraft>`s or constellations.

 The purpose of the handbook’s Methodology section (Part I) is to provide guidance for the use of {term}`reliability prediction <Reliability prediction>` to support such decisions.
 The ground rules and scope of the prediction are defined accounting for the RP objectives and uses as well as for the project life cycle phase in which the predictions are performed.
 Ultimately, the goal is to select suitable methods and models to perform a prediction in a given context.